Editor’s Update: Mar 2020

 Workout Move #7: Negative Pull Up (30 seconds)

-Pull-ups (or chin-ups) are a phenomenal way to work your arms and upper back (plus they look really cool to do many in rapid succession), but let’s be honest: how many of us can actually boast about being able to do more than perhaps one pull up (without jumping into it!)?
+Pull-ups (or chin-ups) are a phenomenal way to work your arms and upper back (plus they look really cool to do), but let’s be honest: how many of us can actually boast about being able to do more than perhaps one pull up (without jumping into it!)?

 This portion of our upper body and core workout is a sure-fire way to train yourself to complete more pull-ups- it worked for me!
-All you do is ‘cheat’ to get to the “top” of a chin-up: jump up, bringing your chin above the bar.
+To start, simply grip the bar and jump up, raising your chin above your hands.
 Then, as slowly as possible, lower yourself down without stopping.
 The key here is to get a smooth flow without any interruption or dropping down at the end.
 The “reverse” effect helps target the muscles that are used to do a traditional chin-up, training them until you can perform proper chin-ups.

 Exercise Alternate/Too Easy: Once you have mastered traditional chin-ups, (1) grasp a medicine ball between your thighs to add more weight to pull up.
 (2) Another fun alternative is attempting a reverse pull-up with only one arm; once you are at the top, let go with one hand and see how long you can last!